What is Hamsa Yoga?

 Origins of Hamsa Yoga

-Hamsa Yoga originates from ancient Indian spiritual traditions and Vedic astrology.
+Hamsa yoga originates from ancient Indian spiritual traditions and Vedic astrology.
 It draws from the Upanishads and the Yoga Sutras of Patanjali, emphasizing the spiritual significance of breath and sound.

-The philosophy of Hamsa Yoga revolves around pranayama and meditation.
-The swan (Hamsa) symbolizes the soul's ability to transcend the physical world and achieve a state of higher consciousness.
-This practice is deeply connected to the teachings of the Upanishads and the Yoga Sutras.
+The philosophy of Hamsa yoga revolves around pranayama and meditation, where the swan symbolizes the soul’s ability to transcend physical existence and attain higher awareness.

 Hamsa Yoga Practice